On the power propagation time of a graph: Introduction

 \begin{obs}{\rm \cite{PD2015}} \end{obs}

-The authors of \cite{proptime} introduced the {\em propagation time} of a zero forcing set and of a graph (given below).
-Many of the results given in this paper were motivated by the study of the propagation time of a graph.
+The authors of \cite{proptime} introduced the propagation time of a zero forcing set of a graph.
+Due to the close relationship between zero forcing and power domination, many of the questions studied in this paper were motivated by results of the propagation time of a zero forcing set.